MicrosoftDocs/customer-insights/topics/index.md

 					<ul id="users-section" class="cardsC">
 						<li>
 							<div class="container intro">
 								Welcome to Product Insights!
-Get your products connected and talking.
-Extract insight from the constant flow of signals sent by your products.
+Get enabled to collect signals from your products and services, and gain actionable insights into your customers' usage and experiences.
 								<br />
 							</div>
 						</li>